 Bottom Line Up Front: Here’s my high level summary, if you want to skip the rationale below…

-Not a lot of people know this, but Epiphone is actually owned by Gibson.
+Not a lot of people know this, but Epiphone Studio is actually owned by Gibson.
 This means that Epiphone is legally allowed to use the ‘Les Paul’ name.
 In addition, it means that Epiphone follows along with all of the Gibson’s speculations.

 A lot of people think that Gibson literally just copied off of Gibson with the Les Paul guitar.
 However, since Gibson owns Epiphone, the Epiphone Les Paul is a real Les Paul.
 This does not mean that the Epiphone Les Paul is the same as the Gibson Les Paul.

 Epiphone Les Paul’s are foreign built.
 This is the main reason behind the price tag difference between the Epiphone LP and the Gibson LP.
-By not being built in the United States, Epiphone guitars are comprised of cheaper quality materials and cheaper labor.
+By not being setup in the United States, Epiphone guitars are comprised of cheaper quality materials and cheaper labor.

 All Gibson guitars are made in the United States.
 When it comes to comparing their overall materials and constructions, Gibson’s materials are of higher quality.

 Both the Gibson LP and the Epiphone LP look very identical if you just give them a quick glance over.
 As a matter of fact, you probably wouldn’t be able to tell the difference between the two instruments.
 Not unless you got up close enough to look at the name that’s on the headstock.
 Or if you just happen to be someone who knows guitars extremely well.